DylanLawless/DylanLawless.github.io/_topic/precision_med/pharmacogenomics.md

 Your tool will provide a service based on genetics.
 Option [1] One has their genetics already and will use it for personal medicine.
 Option [2] they are prescribed a drug and want to only sequence the genes of interest that could affect this drug.
-Option [3] they do not want any genetic info and therefor your product is irrelevant.
+Option [3] they do not want any genetic info and therefore your product is irrelevant.
 Option [4] they do not want their personal genetics, but are willing to estimate their relatedness to others in a genetic database and therefore calculate a probability of accuracy for this drug-gene information. e.g. both parents are Swiss and therefore based on the population they have probability of X that their genotype is Y.

 Q: Is it realistic to assume that it will be feasible based on the fact that the sequencing cost is decreasing ?